Pauldwyer/Yoga-club/README.md

 - __The landing page image__

   - The landing includes a photograph which shows a beach, yoga mat and studio windows.
-  - This section introduces the user to Love Running with an eye catching view to catch the users imagination.
+  - This section introduces the user to Duncannon Yoga Club with an eye catching view to catch the users imagination.

 ![Landing Page](https://res.cloudinary.com/dwswn1jvq/image/upload/c_scale,w_685/v1660522566/Duncannon%20Yoga%20Club/landing-page_m80bac.png)